 Foreword by G. D. Cohen

-416 pages with 16 pages of color plates
+432 pages with spot color and 16 pages of color plates

 August 2021.
 Softcover.